aspose-barcode/Aspose.BarCode-Products/barcode/en/android-java/_index.md

                     Scan Barcodes from PDF Documents
                 </h2>
                 <p>
                     Besides reading barcodes from image files, the barcode library can be used to scan barcodes from PDF files.
 Developers can implement fast barcode detection in PDF documents with multiple pages.
 The API provides several ways to do it.
 The recommended way is to convert document pages to raster images and then apply barcode reading mechanisms.
-To render page contents into raster images is suggested as the easiest and efficient approach.
+To render page contents into raster images is suggested as the easiest and the most efficient approach.
 Otherwise, barcode images can be first detected and extracted from the source PDF document.
-This method enables reading barcodes with original resolution.
+This method facilitates reading barcodes with original resolution.
 Aspose.BarCode API allows processing multipage PDF files to detect and recognize all barcodes presented in a document.
                 </p>
             </div>
 <!--simpleHeaderDescriptionSection1 End-->